microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aro.md

 The following README will guide you on how to use the Azure CLI to deploy an Azure Red Hat OpenShift 4 cluster connected it as an Azure Arc cluster resource.

+# Prerequisites

+* [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+Azure CLI should be running version 2.6.0 or later.
+Use ```az --version``` to check your current installed version.

 # Deployment
 There are two sets of resources that will be deployed, first is the Azure RedHat Openshift Container cluster.
 Second is the Azure Arc Kubernetes resource that will connect the ```aro``` cluster to Azure Arc.